Sep 10, 2020

 By Joe Grasso, PhD

 You may notice that the employee’s typical way of acting has shifted in a concerning way.
 The person may be quicker to anger, or express sadness at work (such as crying at their desk).
+These changes may be dramatic and sudden or more subtle and gradual.

 If an employee reports trouble remembering things, paying attention, staying on task, or retaining new information, these are also potential signs of distress.